 After your counseling visit, focus on next steps:

-If your employer provides you with virtual counseling, use your First Stop Health mobile app to request a visit.
+If your employer or school provides you with virtual counseling, use your First Stop Health mobile app to request a visit.